 There are other technical requirements for this type of visa.
 However, if we can qualify you for the above criteria, in most cases your attorney will be able to work with you and your employer to satisfy the remaining requirements.

-Feel free to give our law office a call to see if you qualify for an O-1 visa.
+Feel free to book a consultation with our law office to see if you qualify for an O-1 visa.